DataGallery/blog/_posts/2014-06-20-Pelican-On-GitHub-Pages.md

 	> Where do you want to create your new web site? [.]
 	> What will be the title of this web site?
-Code for Jersey City Blog
+Data Gallery Blog
 	> Who will be the author of this web site?
 Anna Lukasiak
 	> What will be the default language of this web site? [en]
 	> Do you want to specify a URL prefix? e.g., http://example.com   (Y/n)